Varaha Lakshmi Narasimha temple, Simhachalam: Krishna Janmashtami

 Krishna Janmashtami is an important utsava in the temple which celebrates the birth of Krishna, the eighth avatar of Vishnu.
 It occurs on the eighth day of the dark fortnight of Sravana month.
-An inscription dated 1233 AD records a gift of 100 cows to provide milk to the temple's deity from that year's Janmashtami onwards.
+An inscription dated 1233 CE records a gift of 100 cows to provide milk to the temple's deity from that year's Janmashtami onwards.
 The utsava idol of Andal is taken round the temple and then made to occupy an ivory throne.
 After completing the bathing formalities and prayers, the chapter related to Krishna's birth in Bhagavata Purana is read aloud along with few sections of the Dravida Prabandha.

 To glorify the pranks Krishna made in his childhood, Utlotsava (basket festival) is celebrated.
 For the purpose, a basket with a kalasa and a coconut is tied near the precincts of the temple.
 Young people are challenged to break the basket which keeps eluding them.
 At the end of the festival, milk offered to the deity is distributed among the devotees.
 As the temple's practices are influenced by the Dravida Sampradaya, Utlotsava is celebrated a day after Janmashtami.
 It differs from the tradition of Telugu people, who celebrate Utlotsava as a part of Janmashtami on the same day.

 Karthika Deepavali

 Karthika Deepavali is a festival of lights celebrated on the full moon day of Karthika month.
 On this occasion, an array of innumerable oil lamps are used to decorate the temple.
-An inscription dated 1270 AD records Chittana Gopala's gift of 50 cows, two akhandadipas (perpetual lamps) and stands supporting them.
-Another one dated 1278 AD records a gift of 47 cows by Allada Nayaka.
+An inscription dated 1270 CE records Chittana Gopala's gift of 50 cows, two akhandadipas (perpetual lamps) and stands supporting them.
+Another one dated 1278 CE records a gift of 47 cows by Allada Nayaka.
 Festival begins in the evening.
 12 earthen containers with oil and wick are placed on a mandala (zone).
 Eight of the twelve lamps are dedicated to the guardians of the directions.
 The remaining four are dedicated to Brahma, Narasimha, Shesha and Garuda.
 These four lamps are placed at the cardinal points of the temple.

 In the last phase, a hut made of dried plantain leaves is erected.
 The utsava idol is taken around the temple and brought to the hut where fire worship takes place.
 Incense and camphor are offered to the deity and the hut is burnt.
 Amidst the recital of hymns, the deity is taken round the burning hut thrice and is taken back to the temple.
 However, there is no epigraphical evidence available in the temple which specifies the way this festival is celebrated.